bormaxi8080/osint-timeline/DRAFT.md

 The waybill will be a yellow platform of the traffic light

-The air can withstand only those ...
+The air can withstand only those who believe in themselves

 ----